opynfinance/OGP/ideas.md

 ### Liquidation Interface

 - **Tags:** Interface
-- **Description:** Develop an liquidation interface for the Opyn.co front-end.
-Display vault health, holdings, liquidation analysis, calculations, and charts.
+- **Description:** Develop a liquidation interface for the Opyn.co front-end, allowing users to manually liquidate an underwater vault. (i.e instead of running a bot, users could provide some eth/usdc to mint and then liquidate).

 ### Operator to swap USDC to ETH